Statistics of Words

 17234.5

-Scores by year taken
+Scores by year taken for Words

-Year taken n median score
+Year taken n Median scoreprotonorm

-Robustness and overall test quality
+Robustness and overall test quality for Words

 Item analysis

-Item statistics are not published as that would help future candidates.
-To detect bad items, answers and comments from candidates are studied, as well as, for each problem, the correlation with total score and the proportion of candidates getting it wrong (hardness of the item).
-Possible bad items are removed or revised, resulting in a revised version of the test.
+Item statistics are not published as that would help candidates.
+To detect bad items, answers and comments from candidates are studied, as well as, for each problem, the correlation with total score on the remaining problems (item-rest correlation) and the proportion of candidates getting it wrong (hardness of the item).
+Possible bad items are revised, replaced, or removed, possibly resulting in a revised version of the test.